novalu/actions-on-google-typescript-template/README.md

 }
 ```

-Note: If you want to use external APIs, you must upgrade your Firebase account to Blaze plan.
+Note: If you want to use external APIs in your Firebase function, you must upgrade your Firebase account to Blaze plan.

-### Use the Logger class
+### Use Firebase database as a storage [WIP]

-If you want to debug to your console and Firebase functions log, you can use class `src/utils/log/Logger` as a dependency.
-Then you can call methods `trace`, `debug`, `info`, `warn`, `error`, `fatal`.
-Logger internally use `fancylog` library.
+If you want to use your database in your Firebase project as a storage, create

+- Add service-account.json
+- Fill database url to FirebaseUtils

-### Send message to your Slack
+### Send message to Slack channel

 If you want to send message to your Slack channel as a part of your fulfillment, then create an Incoming Webhook as instructed here: https://api.slack.com/incoming-webhooks.
-Then create your slack hook as an implementation of `src/utils/slack/hooks/SlackHook.ts` in `src/utils/slack/hooks/impl`.
-Then use `SlackUtils.sendMessage` method.
+Then fill the `WEBHOOK_URL` with your webhook URL in `functions/src/helpers/SlackHelper.ts`.
+Then use `SlackHelper#sendMessage` method.

+### Add a dependency from npm

+If you want to add package dependency from npmjs.com, the run command `npm i packagename` in the directory functions.
+Make sure the dependency is listed in inner `package.json` file, so it will be used both locally and by Firebase functions.

 ### Directory structure